The Cinematic Race: Best Film Academy in the World – Next Contenders

 New Contenders: Rising Stars on the Film School Stage

 But who are the new kids on the block?
-What schools are trailblazing new methods in a way that’s hotter than a midsummer’s day in San Francisco?
+What schools are innovating in a way that’s hotter than a midsummer’s day in San Francisco?

 The Global Perspective

-As it turns out, there’s a whole cinematic world past Hollywood.
-From Europe’s polished corridors of the London Film School to the incredibly focused and hard-working creative hubs of Mumbai’s Whistling Woods International, the geographical breadth of film schools is growing your like the universe after the Big Bang.
+As it turns out, there’s a whole cinematic world beyond Hollywood.
+From Europe’s polished corridors of the London Film School to the bustling creative hubs of Mumbai’s Whistling Woods International, the geographical breadth of film schools is expanding like the universe after the Big Bang.

 “Today’s film education circumstances is like a thrilling story – kinetic, progressing, and filled with unexpected plot twists,” said by Renowned Film Critic Alex Steiner.